rhizomatics/autoarm/README.md

 Automate the arming and disarming of the built-in Home Assistant [Alarm Control Panel Integrations][], with additional support for calendar integration, occupancy-driven arming and disarming, manual override via remote control buttons, and mobile push actionable notifications.

+Calendar, occupancy and diurnal scheduling available with **zero YAML**, everything configured from the Home Assistant settings.
+Advanced configuration for physical buttons, and fine-tuning for other scheduling, available from optional YAML configuration.

 !!! question inline end "Why use alarm control panels?"
     A (virtual) [Manual Control Panel](https://www.home-assistant.io/integrations/manual/) is useful, even if there is no real alarm system, as a **single central state of the home**, and then use that to drive automations, notifications etc rather than littering notifications with checks for presence, time of day, vacations or similar.